vroslmend/check-the-card-game-v2/README.md

     cd check-the-card-game-v2
     ```

-2.  **Install All Dependencies:**
+2.  **Install Dependencies:**
-    From the project root:
+    From the project root, this command installs all dependencies for the server, client, and shared packages.
     ```bash
     npm install
     ```

 3.  **Build All Packages:**
-    It's crucial to build `shared-types` first.
-The root build script handles this order.
-From the project root:
+    This command builds all packages in the correct order, ensuring `shared-types` is available for the client and server.
     ```bash
     npm run build
     ```